Sleep On It (band): Career

-On March 8, 2016, Sleep On it announced that they had recruited a new lead vocalist, former singer for Bonfires, Zech Pluister, and released the single and music video for "Burning at Both Ends".
+On March 8, 2016, Sleep on It announced that they had recruited a new lead vocalist, former singer for Bonfires, Zech Pluister, and released the single and music video for "Burning at Both Ends".
 On August 25, 2015, the group formally announced its signing with Equal Vision Records, premiering the single "Unspoken", and announcing their third EP, Lost Along the Way.
 The band wrote and recorded the EP with producer Seth Henderson and State Champs lead vocalist Derek DiScanio and was later released on October 21, 2016.

 The band released their debut studio album, Overexposed, on November 3, 2017.

 The band's original bassist, AJ Khah left the band in February 2019.
-He stated the reason for leaving was to focus on other projects, it was later revealed he left because he was experiencing racism from his other bandmates and was forced out due to Pluister not wanting Khah around.
+He stated the reason for leaving was to focus on other projects.

-The group released their second studio album, Pride and Disaster, on September 13, 2019.
+The band released their second studio album, Pride and Disaster, on September 13, 2019.